alana-vannay/pcos_bulk/README.md

 # pcos_bulk
-R script for analysis of bulk RNA-seq data
+This repository contains R scripts for the analysis of bulk RNA-seq data